What Is a CCC-SLP and Why It’s Important

 Speech Language Pathology Clinical Fellowship

-According to ASHA, Clinical Fellowship experience “is a minimum of 1,260 hours and a minimum of 36 weeks of full-time experience or its part-time equivalent.”
+According to ASHA, Clinical Fellowship experience requires a minimum of 36 weeks and 1,260 hours of experience.
 As a fellow, 80% of your work is spent in direct client contact.
-You’ll gain experience screening, assessing and treating clients.
+You’ll gain experience screening, assessing, and treating clients.
 You’ll also write reports and lead individual or family counseling sessions.
 As a clinical fellow, you must complete your fellowship within four years.

 Online MS: Pursue SLP Certification.
 Study FT/PT